R1N4x/Wansview_Root/README.md

 Pins: VCC(square), Rx, GND, Tx

 Place the `facDiag` on the SD and boot the camera.
+This will clear the root password on every reboot.
+This is not persistent.

 This is possible through the `ipc_start.sh` in the firmware wich checks for the file "facDiag" on the SD and executes it.